 Tart Georgian Beef Stew Recipe

+I served it with rice and mushrooms, but other side dishes would go with it well.
+Go ahead and experiment by adding in some other vegetables or spices.
 This dish only gets better with time, and so it makes for an excellent leftover dish.

 I have adopted this recipe from that found within Please to the Table, The Russian Cookbook, by Anya von Bremzen.

 - 3 onions

 - 1 1/2 pounds beef, such as chuck roast

 - 1/2 teaspoon hot Hungarian paprika

 - 3/4 teapoon crushed coriander seeds

 - 3 large cloves garlic